Is Amanita muscaria Edible? Yes and No

 Put simply, this famous red and white spotted mushroom is a magical mushroom.
-It’s not the magic mushrooms that you might think about that create psychadelic trips though – that’s the Psilocybin mushrooms.
+It’s not the magic mushrooms that you might think about that create psychedelic trips though – that’s the Psilocybin mushrooms.
 They’re small and brown but give amazing visuals.
-Instead we’re talking about the mario brothers mushroom.
+Instead we’re talking about the Mario Brothers mushroom.
 It was made famous in Alice and Wonderland, Fantasia and the Smurfs.
-It was also noted that it could be the mushroom used for the beserkers of the viking age (we know now that was probably henbane).
+It was also noted that it could be the mushroom used for the berserkers of the viking age (we know now that was probably henbane).

 To help explain the basics of this mushroom, I created this short Fly Agaric Introductory video.
 It’s fun and will get you up to speed pretty quickly.

 Where does Amanita muscaria Grow?